2025–26 East Bengal FC season

-The 2025–26 season is the 106th season of East Bengal Football Club and their sixth season in the Indian Super League, and the thirtieth consecutive season in the top flight of Indian football.
+The 2025–26 season was the 106th season of East Bengal Football Club and their sixth season in the Indian Super League, and the thirtieth consecutive season in the top flight of Indian football.
+The club finished as the champions of the 2025–26 Indian Super League ending a twenty-two year wait for a national league title for the club.

+Before the start of the season, East Bengal was very active in the transfer market.
+The club roped in some quality domestic and international players and started their preseason early in July.
+The season began with a semi-final exit in the Durand Cup, followed by two final defeats via penalty-shootout in the IFA Shield and AIFF Super Cup.
+The club then began the Indian Super League campaign with two victories in the first two matches.
+The club suffered only one defeat in the campaign followed by a ten-match undefeated run till the final match against Inter Kashi where East Bengal won 2-1 to lift the title.
+Youssef Ezzejjari won the golden-boot of the league with eleven goals and Miguel Figueira was awarded with the best player of the league golden-ball award.

 Background

 East Bengal finished ninth in the 2024–25 Indian Super League.
 Just after the season finished, East Bengal appointed former Hyderabad and Shillong Lajong manager Thangboi Singto as the Head of Football at the club.
 The club became active right after the end of the previous season, roping in Indian wingers Bipin Singh Thounaojam from Mumbai City for free, and Edmund Lalrindika from Inter Kashi for ₹1.45 crore transfer-fee ahead of the start of the new season.
 East Bengal also roped in Martand Raina from Rajasthan United for ₹25 lakh.
 The club also signed Ramsanga Tlaichhun from Real Kashmir on a free transfer.
 East Bengal also renewed the contract of head coach Oscar Bruzon for one more season keeping him at the club till the end of the 2025–26 season.
 On 12 June, the club announced the departure of three foreign players: Richard Celis, Messi Bouli and Héctor Yuste as their contract were not renewed.